akshitagupta04/fpga-rtl-projects/README.md

 # FPGA Prototyping and RTL Design Projects

 <p align="justify">
-Actively developing personal projects in VHDL, Verilog RTL-to-bitstream flow and FPGA implementation on Cmod A7 (Xilinx Artix-7 35T) FPGA board, in Xilinx Vivado 2024.1.
+Actively developing personal projects in VHDL, Verilog RTL-to-bitstream flow and FPGA prototyping on Cmod A7 (Xilinx Artix-7 35T) FPGA board, in Xilinx Vivado 2024.1.
 Knowledge of protocols including UART, SPI, I²C, and AXI-lite.
 </p>

 This repository is organized as follows: